Next.js plugin (createNextIntlPlugin)

 messages

-This defines where and how messages for locales should be stored.
+This defines where messages for locales are stored and how they’re loaded.

 const withNextIntl = createNextIntlPlugin({